All Episodes

 dan friesen

-Apparently he sent that Katie McHugh and InfoWars article.
+Apparently, he sent that Katie McHugh and InfoWars article.

 You'll see how much bullshit Alex is talking here.

-But, importantly, over the span of this, we've heard him say that, or indicate support for the Nick Fuentes wing that's trying to agitate at Turning Point events.
+But importantly, over the span of this, we've heard him say that or indicate support for the Nick Fuentes wing that's trying to agitate at turning point events.

 He's saying that Stephen Miller based his stuff on me and is great, and they're calling him a Nazi for it.

-You see what he's doing.
+You see, like, you see what he's doing.

-The type of voice he wants to defend.
+This is very clear: the type of voice he wants to defend.

 jordan holmes